 Housing is awarded on a first-come, first-served basis.
 Help is also available in finding off-campus housing.

 Residence halls are fully staffed to assist students.
-Professional staff, including the director of Residential Life, two assistant directors, counselors, and hall managers, live in the residence halls.
+Professional staff, including resident counselors, and hall managers live in the residence halls.
 Resident counselors and managers are on call for emergencies at all times when the halls are occupied.